canberra house.

 Storage is practical and straightforward, with open shelving for towels and hooks for post-swim essentials.
 Tiled flooring captures incoming puddles, reinforcing the room’s secondary role as a convenient after-swim drop zone.

 Laminex ‘Gumnut’ reappears, tying the space to the home’s palette and enhancing its sense of calm.
-Meanwhile Tesselate Square mosaics that spill from the bathroom subtly reference both the pool beyond and the mid-century influence seen throughout, creating a cohesive, understated design.
+Meanwhile Tesselate Square mosaics that spill from the bathroom subtly reference both the pool beyond and the mid-century influence seen throughout.

 technical drawings.